ydb-platform/ydb/BUILD.md

 YDB server can be built for Ubuntu 18.04, 20.04 and 22.04.
 Other Linux distributions are likely to work, but additional effort may be needed.
 YDB CLI can be built for Ubuntu 18+, Windows, and MacOS.
 Instructions below are provided for Ubuntu only, other options are to be described later.

+## Prerequisites

 Below is a list of packages that need to be installed before building YDB.
-'How to Build' section contains step by step instructions to obtain these packages.
+[How to Build](#how-to-build) section contains step by step instructions to obtain these packages.

  - cmake 3.22+
  - clang-14